40 low-calorie meals

 Balsamic offers a tartness to our vibrant pork dish.
 This well-balanced meal with yummy lentils is high in protein but low in calories and salt – perfect for a midweek meal for four.

-Try our quick and easy vegan chilli.
 This quinoa and black bean chilli recipe is high in protein, low in calories and vegan – but still tastes impossibly creamy.
-Try our vegan one pot, or click here to see our other vegan recipes.
+Try our vegan one-pot or click here to see our other vegan recipes.

 Transform butternut squash into a colourful, low-calorie midweek dinner by stuffing it with rice, lemon zest, raisins, dill, pine nuts and feta.